Why Customer Experience Matters

 • Customer Lifetime Value: CLV tracks repeat sales to quantify loyalty (useful for personalisation campaigns)

-Wrapping up
+Wrapping Up

 Customer experience matters.
-A lot.
 In today's competitive world, it's not enough to have a great product or service.
 Brands can no longer get by offering mediocre, one-size-fits-all experiences.
 You need to demonstrate genuine care for customers to earn their loyalty.

-Key takeaways
+Key Takeaways

 Customer experience (CX) vs customer service: CX encompasses every interaction a customer has with a business across all channels, while customer service is just one component of CX.
 Companies must focus on providing consistently positive experiences across all customer touchpoints, not just in customer service.